Nonfiction Copy Editing Services: What Does a Copy Editor Do and How Much Does Copy Editing Cost?

 One, you can learn to self-edit.

-Get yourself a copy of The Copyeditor’s Handbook and The Chicago Manual of Style.
-Get the most recent edition!
+Get yourself a copy of The Copyeditor’s Handbook and The Chicago Manual of Style (the 18th Edition replaced the 17th Edition in September 2024, and you’ll want to use the most up-to-date version.
 Fair warning: It will take months to get semi-competent at this.

 Two, you can use AI editing software.